-What Are the Safest Non-Stick Pans?
+What Is the Safest Non-Stick Pan?

 Problems with Traditional Non-Stick Cookware

 Unfortunately, some traditional non-stick pans have been linked to health problems.
 Teflon-coated pans are known to release toxic fumes into the air when overheated.
-This cookware also creates chemical byproducts and pollutants during the production process.
+This cookware also produces chemical byproducts and pollutants during the production process.

 Fried egg in ceramic coated pan